Phumzakose/schools-nosql-workshop/readme.md

 This is an introduction session using NoSQL databases.
 We will be using MongoDB.

+**Note:** Using MongoDB is a large topic I am trying to keep this workshop quite focussed on the basics.
+This is a mere introduction.
+You can learn more [here](https://www.mongodb.com/docs/manual/introduction/) or [here](https://www.mongodb.com/docs/manual/introduction/)

+In fact please read [this](https://www.mongodb.com/docs/manual/introduction/) article before your proceed and watch this [YouTube video](https://www.youtube.com/watch?v=SnqPyqRh4r4) and [this one](https://www.youtube.com/watch?v=EE8ZTQxa0AM).

+Watch [this](https://www.youtube.com/watch?v=ORxMMo7it_Y) to learn more about SQL vs NoSQL.

 To get going you will need to install MongoDB using Docker.

 ## Installing MongoDB using docker